KassandraFinance/kassandra-core/README.md

 5) canWhitelistLPs: pool creator can specify a list of addresses allowed to add/remove liquidity
 6) canChangeCap: pool creator can change the BSP cap (max # of pool tokens)

-### CRPFactory.sol
+### SIPFactory.sol

-Creates new ConfigurableRightsPools & stores their addresses in a registry.
+Creates new SmartIndexedPools & stores their addresses in a registry.

-#### `newCrp`
+#### `newSIP`

-Creates new ConfigurableRightsPools with the caller as the contract controller.
+Creates new SmartIndexedPools with the caller as the contract controller.

 ##### Params
 * `address factoryAddress` - BFactory address.